ecostage/stagedesk/README.md

-HelpStage
+StageDesk
 ========

-HelpStage is a minimalist customer service / helpdesk app.
+StageDesk is a minimalist customer service / helpdesk app.
 Works well with multi-project organizations.

 ## Setup